Phobos 1

 Phobos was the primary object of study for the Phobos 1 spacecraft.

-Phobos 1 was an uncrewed Soviet space probe of the Phobos Program launched from the Baikonour launch facility on 7 July 1988.
-Its intended mission was to explore Mars and its moons Phobos and Deimos.
-The mission failed on 2 September 1988 when a computer malfunction caused the end-of-mission order to be transmitted to the spacecraft.
-At the time of launch it was the heaviest interplanetary spacecraft ever launched, weighing 6200 kg.
+Phobos 1 was a failed uncrewed Soviet space probe of the Phobos Program, intended to explore Mars and its moon Phobos, launched in July 1988.
+The Phobos 1 probe failed on 28 August 1988 when a mistyped command deactivated crucial systems onboard the spacecraft.
+It was launched from Baikonur Cosmodrome aboard a Proton-K, with its twin probe Phobos 2.
+At 6,220 kg, they remained the heaviest interplanetary spacecraft until the 2011 Fobos-Grunt.

 Background

 The intent to carry out a mission with Phobos as the target was first made public 14 November 1984.
 Phobos was chosen as the target in order to avoid directly competing with previous American missions.
 Originally a 1986 launch was planned but this later moved to 1988.

 Flight plan

 It was to take an estimated 200 days for the Phobos 1 space probe to travel from the Earth to Mars.
 Two mid-course corrections were planned, the first between days 7 and 20, and the second between days 185 and 193.
 These corrections would place the probe in a highly elliptical orbit around Mars.
 Next, it was to move into an almost circular observation orbit at 350 km.
 After achieving observation orbit the lower stage of the propulsion system would be dropped.
 The probe would then rendezvous with Phobos, drop a lander containing scientific equipment from an altitude of 50 meters, and move into a final equatorial orbit above Mars where it would study the Martian surface and atmosphere.